Logo L&E Global

 Risk of 'permanent establishment'

-B. Is there risk of 'permanent establishment' consequences for the foreign company by virtue of the remote worker’s activities?
+B. Is there risk of "permanent establishment" consequences for the foreign company by virtue of the remote worker’s activities?
 If so, what are the main factors determining the exposure.

-Yes, there may arise a permanent establishment in the Czech Republic, if a foreign company contracts employees in the Czech Republic to perform activities for, generally, at least 6 months.
+Yes, a permanent establishment may be established in the Czech Republic, if a foreign company contracts employees in the Czech Republic to perform activities for, generally, at least 6 months.
 The permanent establishment might also be created due to a fixed place of business, with certain continuity in the Czech Republic.
 However, it is necessary to consider each situation individually, as it depends on additional factors, e.g. double tax treaty between the state of the foreign company and the Czech Republic; corporate structure; services performed and the period/frequency in which the services are performed; in cases involving a home-office it is necessary to assess whether the home office could be seen, in any way at all, as a fixed place of the foreign entity; etc.

 Local social security and other payroll requirements